garridinsi/carbonbadge-block/readme.txt

 3. Place the block on any Gutenberg post or page.

 == Changelog ==
+= 0.1.3 =
+* Fix error when generating the plugin, currentPage var was taking the testing page instead of the current page

 = 0.1.2 =
 * Fix localization issues
 * Improve in code documentation